 Systems implementing WRED not only match the elimination of voice call blocking seen through the use of WFQ, but also offer significantly improved performance in terms of message delivery.
 Implementing this solution, however, faces its own challenges.
 The authentication of high priority messages, for example, would require the use of additional infrastructure.
 High priority messages originating outside the network, such as emergency messages distributed by a city, may require the use of a dedicated line and/or the use of a public key infrastructure (PKI) for authentication.
-Because of historical difficulties effectively achieving the latter [11], implementing such a system may prove difficult.
+Because of historical difficulties effectively achieving the latter [37], implementing such a system may prove difficult.
 Even with such protections, this mechanism fails to protect the system against insider attacks.
-If the machine responsible for sending high priority messages into the network or user phones are compromised by malware, systems implementing WRED lose their messaging performance improvements over the WFQ solution.
+If the machine responsible for sending high priority messages into the network or user devices are compromised by malware, systems implementing WRED lose their messaging performance improvements over the WFQ solution.
+The introduction of general-purpose computing platforms to these networks will increase the probability of such a scenario.
 Note that networks not bounding priority to specific geographic regions can potentially be attacked through any compromised high priority device.